King of Pro-Wrestling (2015)

 King of Pro-Wrestling (2015) was a professional wrestling pay-per-view (PPV) event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on October 12, 2015, in Tokyo at Ryōgoku Kokugikan.
-The event was NJPW's biggest event between August's G1 Climax and January's Wrestle Kingdom 10 in Tokyo Dome and was main evented by Kazuchika Okada defending the IWGP Heavyweight Championship against A.J.
+The main event saw Kazuchika Okada defending the IWGP Heavyweight Championship against A.J.
 Styles.
 All in all, the event featured nine matches, four of which were contested for championships.

-In addition to airing worldwide through NJPW's internet streaming site, NJPW World, the event also aired in Japan as a regular PPV through SKY PerfecTV!.
-This marked the first ever event on NJPW World to feature English commentary, provided by Kevin Kelly and Matt Striker.
+In addition to airing worldwide through NJPW World, the event also aired in Japan as a regular PPV through SKY PerfecTV!.
+It was also first event on NJPW World to feature English commentary, provided by Kevin Kelly and Matt Striker.
 It was the fourth event under the King of Pro-Wrestling name.

+Production

+Background

+King of Pro-Wrestling is considered NJPW's biggest event between August's G1 Climax and the January 4 Tokyo Dome Show.

 Storylines

 King of Pro-Wrestling featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 King of Pro-Wrestling was main evented by Kazuchika Okada defending his IWGP Heavyweight Championship against A.J.
 Styles in a rematch from July's Dominion 7.5 in Osaka-jo Hall, where Okada defeated Styles to become the new champion.
 Following Dominion 7.5, both Okada and Styles entered NJPW's annual premier tournament, the G1 Climax, where they wrestled in separate blocks.
 Both entered their final round-robin matches with a chance to advance to the finals of the tournament, but were both eliminated after losing to Shinsuke Nakamura and Hiroshi Tanahashi, respectively.
 On August 16, the final day of the tournament, Okada and Styles faced off in a six-man tag team match, where Okada teamed with Matt Taven and Michael Bennett and Styles with his Bullet Club stablemates Doc Gallows and Karl Anderson.
 Styles won the match for his team by scoring a direct pinfall over Okada and afterwards posed with his IWGP Heavyweight Championship belt.
 On August 24, NJPW announced a title rematch between Okada and Styles for King of Pro-Wrestling.
 This would mark the fifth singles match between the two with both having won two of their previous encounters.